Carrie Chase Davis: Career

-Davis was a leading member of the Erie County Medical Society, of which she was secretary, and was also actively identified with the Ohio State and the American Medical Associations.
+Activism

+Davis was widely recognized as a champion of women's rights, especially in the matter of obtaining the privilege of suffrage.
 Her prominence as a suffragist was further indicated by the fact that for a number of years, she held the position of recording secretary of the Ohio Woman Suffrage Association.
 She was president of the Civic Club of Sandusky, a member of the board of managers of the Rest Room, and a member of the Daughters of the American Revolution.
 In religion, Davis belonged to the Congregational church.

+Personal life

-She died in Tennessee, 22 March 1953, and willed her body to Vanderbilt University School of Medicine.
+Davis died at age 89 in Tennessee, 22 March 1953, and willed her body to Vanderbilt University School of Medicine.